 More than 300 new COVID-19 cases have been added to Quebec’s total coronavirus tally over the past 24 hours.

-Public health also added four additional virus-related deaths in the past 24 hours.
+Public health also added five additional virus-related deaths in the past 24 hours.

-Hospitalizations have remained stable totalling 259 across the province.
-Patients in intensive care have gone down by three since Monday, now totalling 66.
+Hospitalizations have increased by 9, totalling 259 across the province.
+Patients in intensive care have gone up by four since Sunday, now totalling 69.

 - You might also like:

 - Canada officially lifts advisory on non-essential international travel

 - How you can download the federal COVID-19 vaccine passport in Quebec

 - Can cross-border travellers dodge COVID-19 test fee by faking symptoms?

 Over the past day, 4,178 vaccine doses were administered, amounting to 13,175,853 since December 2020.

 Throughout the pandemic, there have been 11,477 COVID-19-related deaths in Quebec since March 2020.